Dancing-Turtle-Capstone/.github/profile/README.md

 ﻿# Dancing Turtle

 Hello!
 This is the official GitHub Repository for Dancing Turtle.
 Our code consists of multiple parts, each with their own repositories.
-They all designed to work togehter and each repo will have a guide on how it works and how to run it.
+They all designed to work together and each repo will have a guide on how it works and how to run it.

 # To get the turtle operational and ready for guests to interact with complete the following steps in order: